RdNetwork/Declarative-LOD-Anonymizer/README.md

 ### Running the tests

-To reproduce the tests presented in the ESWC submission, you can run the statistics script:
+To reproduce the tests presented in the ISWC submission, you can run the statistics script:

 ```bash